 The German EITI reports are intended to give citizens the opportunity to obtain comprehensive information about the extractive industry in Germany.
-The reports contain extensive contextual information about the German natural resources extractive sector, e.g. about the legal and tax conditions involved in the extraction of natural resources and important data about the sector and the field of Managing human intervention in nature and landscape, including the Provisions, implementation securities and water sub-themes, which became part of the mandatory requirements with the 2019 update of the EITI standard.
-The members of the MSG compiled and updated this information for the respective reporting year.

-The information is supplemented by various D-EITI special topics.
+The reports contain extensive contextual information about the German natural resources extractive sector.
+Since the fourth report, relevant regulations on the prevention of corruption in public administration and in the private sector have also been included in the chapter Legal framework for the extractive industry.
+The chapter Managing human intervention in nature and landscape, including the sub-themes Provisions, implementation securities and water became part of the mandatory requirements with the 2019 update of the EITI standard.
+All information was compiled by the members of the MSG and is updated for the respective reporting year.
+The information mandatory according to the EITI standard is supplemented by various D-EITI special topics.
 Special topics are those which go beyond the mandatory requirements of the international EITI standard and which were included on the basis of a decision made by the MSG.
-The topics of State subsidies and tax concessions, renewable energies, recycling and Employment and social affairs were included as far back as the first two reports.
-Since the third report the chapters on Managing human intervention in nature and landscape, employment and social affairs and Recycling are together summarised in one chapter entitled "Sustainability in the extraction of natural resources".
-For this fourth report the German MSG also produced a further chapter on Effects of energy transition and the structural change on the extraction of natural resources in Germany.
-This contains the comments already provided on renewable energies and further information on the Legal base of the energy transition in Germany, Domestic natural resources, Environmental protection, renaturation, recultivation and Social factors in relation to the structural change in lignite regions.
-Relevant regulations on corruption prevention in public administration and private businesses are presented for the first time in the chapter Legal framework for the extractive industry.
+The first two reports already included the topics of state subsidies and tax concessions, renewable energies, recycling as well as employment and social affairs.
+Since the third report the chapters on managing human intervention in nature and landscape, employment and social affairs and recycling are together summarised in one chapter entitled Sustainability in the extraction of natural resources.
+Since the fourth report, the chapters on renewable energies and further information on the legal base of the energy transition in Germany, domestic natural resources, environmental protection, renaturation, recultivation and social factors in relation to the structural change in lignite regions have been combined in a single chapter on the effects of the energy transition and the structural change on the extraction of natural resources in Germany.
+For this fifth report, in view of the geopolitical situation and the economic challenges, the MSG has prepared another chapter on the contribution of the extraction of domestic natural resources to security of supply and Germany's role in the international natural resources market which will be published in 2023.

+Financial transparency pilot project

-The quality assurance process for the area of financial transparency in which payments of extractive companies to government agencies are disclosed has been modified as part of a pilot project in the third report and developed further in this fourth report.
-Quality assurance in the first two reports was according to the EITI standard procedure and involved reconciling the reported payments of companies with the corresponding receipts by government agencies.
+The quality assurance process for the area of financial transparency in which payments of extractive companies to government agencies are disclosed has been modified as part of a pilot project in the third and the fourth report and will be developed further in this fifth report.
+Quality assurance in the first two reports was done according to the EITI standard procedure and involved reconciling the reported payments of companies with the corresponding receipts by government agencies.
 Disclosure of payments made by extractive companies involved in D-EITI to government agencies is still retained.
-For the third report a general evaluation was made of the government cash accounting systems instead of reconciling the payments with the receipts of government agencies, i.e. payment reconciliation.
+Since the third report the reconciliation of these payments with the receipts of government agencies (so-called payment reconciliation) has been replaced by a general evaluation of the government processes.
 Here, in addition to the structure and legal base, the focus was primarily on internal assurance processes and audits.
-In this report a risk assessment on the quality assurance of payments is added to this process evaluation.

-The pilot project has also been conducted in the second year in close cooperation with the international EITI secretariat and will be evaluated after the report has been completed.
+Since the fourth report a risk assessment on the quality assurance of payments is added to this process evaluation.
+This process evaluation has been deepened in this fifth report for the income from trade tax.
+The quality assurance procedure has also been conducted in the third year in close cooperation with the international EITI secretariat and will be evaluated after the report has been completed.